 The project is located approximately 31 km from the town of Lowestoft, in an area of 255 km2.
 Initial studies have indicated a potential generating capacity of up to 900 megawatts.

-Archaeological works will begin shortly with geophysical surveys commencing this summer.
+Archaeological works will begin shortly with geophysical surveys commencing in summer 2018.